apache/airavata/docs/tutorial/gateways2019_tutorial.md

 {% endblock content %}
 ```

-2. Now we'll use the ExperimentServiceService to load the user's most recent 5
+2. Now we'll use the ExperimentSearchService to load the user's most recent 5
    _Echo_ experiments and display them in the table.
 We add the following to the
    end of the _scripts_ block in `hello.html`: